chanhman/walkthedog/README.md

 ### Backend

 Supabase (https://supabase.com/): minimal configuration, particularly in areas such as database management, storage, and user authentication.
-While alternatives like Firebase are available, opting for a tool that utilizes Postgres opens up opportunities for accessing additional resources and allows for easy service switching, avoiding vendor lock-in.
+While alternatives like Firebase are available, opting for a tool that utilizes Postgres opens up opportunities for accessing additional resources and allows for easy service switching.

 ### Miscellaneous: